 During the fourth quarter of 2020, management committed to an action to restructure certain parts of the Company to better position itself to become more agile in delivering its solutions.
 As a result, certain headcount reductions were necessary and certain capitalized internal-use software charges were realized for software not yet placed into service that will not be completed and implemented due to this action.
-The Company incurred expenses of \$30.6 million as part of this action, of which \$7.0 million was recognized during the three months ended March 31, 2021.
-During the three months ended March 31, 2021, the expense comprised of \$6.3 million of employee severance and related benefits and \$0.7 million of internal-use software charges.
+The Company incurred expenses of \$31.2 million as part of this action, of which \$0.6 million and \$7.6 million was incurred during the three and six months ended June 30, 2021, respectively.
 The Company does not expect to incur material additional charges related to this action.

 During the fourth quarter of 2019, management committed to an action to restructure certain parts of the Company to focus on investments with the potential to accelerate revenue growth.
-As a result, certain headcount reductions were necessary and certain capitalized internal-use software charges were realized for software not yet placed into service that will not be completed and implemented due to this action.
-The Company has incurred restructuring charges of \$23.4 million as part of this action, including \$8.7 million for lease related assets that were incurred to exit the leased facilities.
-During the three months ended March 31, 2020, a charge of \$10.6 million was incurred related to this action.
-The Company does not expect any additional charges related to this action.
+As a result, certain headcount reductions were necessary, certain capitalized internal-use software charges were realized for software not yet placed into service that will not be completed and implemented due to this action and an impairment of a right-of-use asset was recognized related to exiting a facility no longer needed.
+The Company has incurred restructuring charges of \$20.6 million as part of this action, of which a benefit of \$0.2 million and a charge of \$10.4 million were recorded, respectively, during the three and six months ended June 30, 2020.
+During the three and six months ended June 30, 2021, a benefit of \$2.8 million was recorded to reflect the release by the landlord of the remaining lease obligation for the exited facility.
+No additional charges related to this action are expected.